serialc/digilego_project_site_hugo/digilego/content/en/news/burren_fieldtrip/index.md

 development workshop in the Burren Nature
 Sanctuary in near Galway, Ireland, from **June 28th – 30th 2022**.

-The aim is to **develop a series of open educa- tional resources** that each have use and value in their own right but also as a larger-scale resource that can be used as a ﬁeld session/ﬁeld day in an entirely online capacity. **Participants
+The aim is to **develop a series of open educational resources** that each have use and value in their own right but also as a larger-scale resource that can be used as a ﬁeld session/ﬁeld day in an entirely online capacity. **Participants